xHotShotsx/Dichotomy-Generator/Socionics/Types/socion-halves.md

 $$\mathcal{D}_{15} = \mathcal{C}_{g,15},$$

 which denotes the Reinin system of dichotomies.
 Thus, in the special case of $\mathcal{C}_{g}$, the indexing agrees with $\mathcal{D}$.

+#### Subclasses

+Each of the $11$ nontrivial classes will be further divided into subclasses.
+These subclasses are determined y the invariant dichotomies used to define the order-2 subgroup $\{ e,r \}$.
+Each subclass contains up to $16$ dichotomy systems on $T$, corresponding up to the $16$ ways of lifting the underlying $8$-element geometry while preserving the symmetry of the seven defining dichotomies.

+For example, the extinguishment dyad $\{ e,x \}$ may be realised by several distinct subclasses.
+One subclass arises from the Reinin dichotomies, while another arises from the Tencer-Minaev dichotomies.
+See the section [[TIM Octads Archive#Example Subclasses of Dichotomy Systems]] for more detail.

 ### Order 4